-The organization's financial assets consist of cash, short-term investments, accounts receivable and long-term investments.
+The organization's financial assets consist of cash, short-term investments at cost, short-term investments at fair value, accounts receivable and long-term investments at cost.
 The organization's financial liabilities consist of accounts payable and accrued liabilities.
 The organization initially measures these financial instruments at fair value except for certain non-arm's length transactions that are measured at the exchange amount.

-These financial instruments are subsequently measured at amortized cost and are evaluated for impairment at each statement of financial position date, with the write down recorded in excess of revenues over expenditures.
+With the exception of short-term investments at fair value, these financial instruments are subsequently measured at amortized cost and are evaluated for impairment at each statement of financial position date, with the write down recorded in excess of revenues over expenditures.
 Impairment reversals may occur and the asset can be written up to its original cost.
+Short-term investments at fair value are subsequently measured at their fair value.